Average Reading Time: 5 minutes and 51 seconds

-Three Principles in Nature
+Three Principles of Nature

 According to Ayurveda, there are three principles in nature that govern the mind and its emotions: sattva, rajas, and tamas.
-These three principles are known as the gunas, which means to bind.”
+These three principles are known as the gunas, which means to bind.
 When the gunas are out of balance, they can bind – or inhibit – spiritual growth, contentment, and joy.